 Under a capitation system, healthcare service providers (physicians/hospitals) are paid a set amount for each member assigned to that provider by the health plan.
 The provider is paid the “cap” whether or not that person seeks care.
 Basically acting as a small health plan.
 For example, an IPA may be assigned 5,000 members and will be paid $35 per member per month.
 This would equate to $175,000 guaranteed income per month.
 If total charges incurred during that month was $50,000, then the IPA would keep the $125,000 remaining.
 If the total charges incurred was $200,000, then the IPA would need to pay the additional $25,000.

 The capitation system provides a financial guarantee to the providers (doctors, hospitals) and financial certainty to the payers (insurance companies).
 For the payers they know they will only be paying the fee amount per member per month.
-For the providers they are guarenteed that the agreed amount will be recieved in their office.
-The providers risk is if the aggregate of all claims exceed what they are paid on a capitaton basis or if one or two members are “catastrophic.”
+For the providers they are guaranteed that the agreed amount will be received in their office.
+The providers risk is if the aggregate of all claims exceed what they are paid on a capitation basis or if one or two members are “catastrophic.”

 As the name implies, FFS payments are made based on invoices for services delivered.
 In this system, neither the healthcare provider nor the payer have any certainty as to medical costs.
 The risk of cost overruns caused by more people than expected needing healthcare is assumed by the payer (insurance company) and not the providers.

 Continuing the example of the IPA, a FFS plan would provide for the health plan to pay a doctor for the services required to tend to the member.
 Some may require only one or two visits for the physician, while others may need several tests, procedures, and follow-up visits.
 The projected cost per patient can thus vary from a few dollars to hundreds or even thousands of dollars.